mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 I was able to carry last week's momentum into this training week and I got the scheduled work in.
 The volume and intensity is right on the money for where I am at too.
 I did start to feel the total load on [Friday](javascript:flkty.select(11);) but I addressed it with a bit more rest.

 The fall weather was really nice this week with mostly sunny skies and perfect training temperatures.
-I am happy and thankful.
+I am **happy and thankful**.

 ![From my bike ride, September 29th, 2020.](/assets/jpg/IMG_2831-977x550.jpg Trial Island as seen from Beach Drive)